 Addiction recovery services are available in or near Chicago

-Many hundreds of people are affected by substance abuse in the United States; unfortunately, it remains a very misunderstood, extremely stigmatized disease.
+Addiction remains a very misunderstood, extremely stigmatized disease.
 In reality, there are many individuals who continue to assume that substance dependency is a choice, and that the person who chooses substance abuse has to be punished as opposed to being helped.
 We utilize methods that are compassionate, effective, and in keeping with scientific and medical evidence to treat the disease of drug addiction.
 Our accredited treatment facility is administered by certified substance abuse specialists, including a clinical and medical staff.
 We create individualized, customized treatment plans to fulfill the physical, mental, social, medical, vocational, and emotional needs of all our clients, and offer a healthy, compassionate atmosphere for addicts who want to begin recovering from addiction.
-Contact us for help locating a detox or rehab facility, or for help convincing a family member to agree to a treatment center, at (312) 465-4650.

 Rehab Center Services

 Many individuals and families live in terror that the outside world will uncover their problems with drug abuse, which is unfortunately due to the stigma of being classified as “an addict.”
 This is a standard reaction to drug abuse, but hiding problems with drug addiction frequently causes spite and anger between loved ones, friends, and the addict.
 An intervention may be the easiest way to get an addict to enter rehab, so we strongly recommend using a counselor, or an interventionist to conduct the intervention itself.